cjoakim/azure-cosmosdb-synapse-link/Presentation/presentation.md

     - **Forrester** called it **HOAP**
       - "Hybrid Operational and Analytical Processing"

+### Why use HTAP?

+  - It Enables:
+    - Efficient use of the operational database (OLTP)
+    - Efficient analytics and batch processing on copies of the same data
+    - Lower Costs

 <p align="center"><img src="img/horizonal-line-1.jpeg" width="95%"></p>

 ## Architecture of Azure Synapse Link